cosibot/cosibot-international/bot/data/nlu.md

 - Does sound happen if nothing is present to hear it?
 - Does the study of philosophy ever lead to answers or simply more questions?
 - Does the study of philosophy ever lead to answers?
-- Has the invention of the atomic bomb made the [World](en_world_region:World) a more peaceful place?
+- Has the invention of the atomic bomb made the [World]{"entity": "en_world_region", "value": "World"} a more peaceful place?
 - How can people believe in truths without evidence?
 - How conscious do you think animals are?
 - How did the universe begin?